Bubblin-Superbooks/bookiza.cli/README.md

 Quick and beautiful books. *Everywhere*. `Responsive` by default.

+Bookiza is a book *baking tool*.
+It is a lightweight javascript (node 6+) framework that helps you compose book apps (SPAs).

+# Advantage
-Bookiza is a lightweight node framework that cuts down your book writing & publishing time by half.
-HALF, no less!
-It's a book *baking tool* that implements some of the best design and development techniques in the world into the art of book writing.
+Bookiza can cut your book writing & publishing time down by half.
+By HALF!, no less.
+Integrate some of the best design and development techniques of the world into your journey of book writing.

+Get your developer & designer friends to work and collaborate with you.

-Go ahead, produce delightful books that work [everywhere](https://bubbl.in/support).
-It's a single page app!
+Produce delightful books that work [everywhere](https://bubbl.in/support)!

-Visit the [Bookiza Website](http://bookiza.io) for more details.
+> Visit the [Bookiza Website](http://bookiza.io) for more details.

 ![alt tag](https://raw.githubusercontent.com/bookiza/bookiza/master/assets/images/bookiza.png)